In the past, I've found significant success with the Beck Diet Solution. However :

 Glad you've joined us.

-At maintenance weight: 7 years and 4 months
+In maintenance phase: 8 years and 5 months

 @BillBlueEyes Thank you for the warm welcome!
 And I'll definitely be dropping by upstairs to see how the experts conduct themselves from time to time.
 Four years of maintenance is nothing to play with.
 Very impressive!